-Since the commercialization of Internet in mid-1990, it has contributed significant changes into our lives and has even had a revolutionary impact on commerce and culture, including the way we see our world.
+Since the commercialization of the Internet in mid-1990, it has contributed significant changes in our lives and has even had a revolutionary impact on commerce and culture, including the way we see our world.
 Communications become easier.
 Social networking, discussion forums, and online shopping sites are rising.

 If English is not the native language of the host country, it may still be useful in tackling basic chores; however, knowing the local language is more than necessary to understand the local culture and lifestyle, as well as to build a deeper relationship with those who do not speak any language but their language.

-If you do not have such chance, you may create the foreign atmosphere at home.
-You may begin by surrounding yourself with songs or movies, as well as labelling objects in the target language.
+If you do not have such a chance, you may create a foreign atmosphere at home.
+You may begin by surrounding yourself with songs or movies, as well as labeling objects in the target language.
 It may seem odd in the beginning but this is one way to spend more time with the target language.
 The more time you spend with the language, the more comfortable you would be with the language.

-There are also abundant of language learning websites – busuu, italki, livemocha, and verbling to name a few.
+There are also abundant language learning websites – Busuu, Italki, Livemocha, and Verbling to name a few.

 One example may be Esperanto language community.
-Esperanto is an artificial language, means that no country and no one adopt Esperanto as a main language although there are Esperanto speakers who learn the language from their Esperanto-speaking parents since childhood.
+Esperanto is an artificial language, means that no country and no one adopts Esperanto as the main language although there are Esperanto speakers who learn the language from their Esperanto-speaking parents since childhood.
 Nowadays, Esperanto communities exist around the world.